-A2.26 The parties acknowledge all of the following:
+- A2.26 The parties acknowledge all of the following: - A2.26.1 That climate is changing and this affects residents of the ACT. - A2.26.2 The ACT has a long-term emissions reduction target of net zero greenhouse gas emissions by the year 2050 with a series of interim targets to achieve that goal. - A2.26.3 Education, discussion, information sharing and cooperation in the workplace is an important part of supporting the achievement of the emissions target.

-- A2.26.1 That climate is changing and this affects residents of the ACT. - A2.26.2 The ACT has a long-term emissions reduction target of net zero greenhouse gas emissions by the year 2050 with a series of interim targets to achieve that goal. - A2.26.3 Education, discussion, information sharing and cooperation in the workplace is an important part of supporting the achievement of the emissions target.
+A3 - Application and Coverage

-A3 -Application and Coverage
+- A3.1 This Agreement applies to and covers all of the following: - A3.1.1 The head of service on behalf of the Australian Capital Territory - A3.1.2 The Chief Executive of Calvary Health Care ACT Limited (ABN 74 105 304 989) (Calvary) on behalf of the Australian Capital Territory - A3.1.3 Persons engaged under the Public Sector Management Act 1994 (PSM Act) or engaged by Calvary at any time when the Agreement is in operation in one of the classifications in Annex A, except a person engaged as head of service under section 31(1) of the PSM Act, persons engaged as directors-general under section 31(2) of the PSM Act, or persons engaged as executives under section 31(2) of the PSM Act, or persons covered by the ACTION Enterprise Agreement 2018-2021, the ACT Public Sector Canberra Institute of Technology Enterprise Agreement 2018-2021, the ACT Public Sector Cultural Facilities Corporation Enterprise Agreement 2018-2021, and the ACT Public Sector Office of the Legislative Assembly Enterprise Agreement 2018-2021, or where these have been superseded the relevant enterprise agreement in force at the time.

-- A3.1 This Agreement applies to and covers all of the following: - A3.1.1 The Chief Executive on behalf of the Australian Capital Territory - A3.1.2 Persons engaged under the Public Sector Management Act 1994 (PSM Act) at any time when the Agreement is in operation in one of the classifications in Annex A, except a person engaged as head of service under section 31(1) of the PSM Act, persons engaged as directors-general under section 31(2) of the PSM Act, or persons engaged as executives under section 31(2) of the PSM Act. - A3.2 Subject to the Fair Work Commission (FWC) noting in its decision to approve this Agreement that it covers these unions, this Agreement covers all of the following: - A3.2.1 Community and Public Sector Union (CPSU) A3.2.2
+- A3.1.4 ACT Territory Authorities and Instrumentalities that engage persons under the PSM Act in classifications listed in Annex A of this Agreement. - A3.2 Subject to the Fair Work Commission (FWC) noting in its decision to approve this Agreement that it covers these unions, this Agreement covers all of the following: - A3.2.1 Community and Public Sector Union (CPSU).